Andy4495/Homemade-CPU/README.md

 | Indirect  | IND          | Operand is implicit in the instruction                                |
 | Bit       | BIT          | Manipulate a specific bit within a register                           |

-There are  Register Indirect or Indexed addressing modes are not listed above because there are currently no plans to support thees modes in the CPU or assembler.
+Register Indirect or Indexed addressing modes may be supported at a future time, either by the Assembler or the CPU directly.

 ## Basic Instructions

-I chose 4-character mnemonics to simplify the assembler implementation.
+I chose 4-character fixed-length mnemonics to simplify the assembler implementation.

 The Flags column indicates how flags are affected by the operation: